Hero Image

 When using chemical controls, use the right one at the right time, in the right amount.
 Always follow the directions on the label.

 Science-based information for management/control The statewide UC IPM Program has produced publications (Pest Notes) about specific pests.
-Pest Notes (http://ipm.ucanr.edu/PMG/PESTNOTES / ) contain information on pest identification, biology and habitat, and life cycle, with description of pest damage and impact.
+Pest Notes (https://ipm.ucanr.edu/PMG/PESTNOTES/index.html /) contain information on pest identification, biology and habitat, and life cycle, with description of pest damage and impact.
 Pest Notes include multiple management suggestions including monitoring, cultural control, biological control and chemical control.
-There are also Quick Tips (http://ipm.ucanr.edu/QT/index.html) that offer quick advice related to pests and environment-friendly gardening practices; often they are the abbreviated versions of the Pest Notes.
+There are also Quick Tips (https://ipm.ucanr.edu/QT/index.html) that offer quick advice related to pests and environment-friendly gardening practices; often they are the abbreviated versions of the Pest Notes.

 Here are the Pest Notes and Quick Tips associated with the common summer problems associated with the photos that appeared in the article earlier.